ApHID: pH-Sensitive Fluorescent Dye Resistant to Photobleaching and Oxidation

 • PoC Data: ApHID fluorescence is 12-fold greater at pH 4.0 relative to pH 6.0

-• ApHID fluorescence output only decreased by 12% after photobleaching, compared to an 83% and 82% decrease with fluorescein and Oregon Green, respectively
+• ApHID fluorescence output showed no decrease after photobleaching in live cells and decreased by only 12% in fixed cells, compared to an 83% and 82% decrease with fluorescein and Oregon Green

 • ApHID exhibits the greatest fluorescent dynamic range at the physiological pH range of LE/Lys compared to currently available commercial dyes